ducksouplab/deploy-ducksoup/README.md

 ### Enable experiment build

-Create the `docker-compose.override.yml` file by copying `docker-compose.override-example.yml`: it specifies how to build the image needed for a default experiment service (the build option has not been defined in `docker-compose.yml`).
+Create the `docker-compose.override.yml` file by copying one of `docker-compose.override-example.*.yml`: it specifies how to build the image needed for a default experiment service (the build option has not been defined in `docker-compose.yml`).

 An alternative would be to define an `image:` property (in `docker-compose.override.yml`) to pull a published image.